The I/O Performance Monitor

 |What operating system platforms does hIOmon support?|

-The current versions of hIOmon support Microsoft Windows 8.1 and 8, Microsoft Windows 7, Windows Vista™, Windows XP, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, including Intel®/AMD® x64-bit support with "code-signed" (i.e., digitally-signed) installation files and kernel-mode component.
-"Code-signed" hIOmon software files ensures that these files came from hyperI/O LLC and protects them from alteration after publication by hyperI/O LLC.
+The current version of the hIOmon I/O Performance Monitor software package supports Microsoft Windows 8.1 and 8, Microsoft Windows 7, Windows Vista™, Windows XP, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, including Intel®/AMD® x64-bit support with "code-signed" (i.e., digitally-signed) installation files and kernel-mode component.
+"Code-signed" hIOmon software files ensure that these files came from hyperI/O LLC and protects them from alteration after publication by hyperI/O LLC.
 In addition, the code-signed "hIOmon I/O Monitor" kernel-mode software component for Windows 8.1/8/7/Vista/2008/2012 x64 meets the requirements of the mandatory kernel-mode code-signing policy of Microsoft that applies to all kernel-mode software for x64-based systems running Windows 8.1 and 8, Windows 7, Windows Vista, Windows Server 2008, or Windows Server 2008 R2.

-hIOmon's Java-based GUI (used to manage hIOmon and to display the file and device I/O operation performance metrics collected by hIOmon) can run on any operating system platform that supports the Sun™ Java 2.0 Runtime Environment (JRE) Release 1.7.0 or higher.
-Note that hIOmon also provides alternative clients (e.g., the hIOmon WMI Browser and the hIOmon CLI support) that do not require Java support for controlling hIOmon operation and displaying the file and device I/O operation performance metrics collected by hIOmon.
+The hIOmon I/O Performance Monitor product additionally includes the "hIOmon Presentation Client", which is a Java-based GUI that can be used to manage hIOmon and to display the file and device I/O operation performance metrics collected by hIOmon and that can be run on any operating system platform that supports the Sun™ Java 2.0 Runtime Environment (JRE) Release 1.7.0 or higher.
+Note that hIOmon I/O Performance Monitor product also provides alternative clients (e.g., the hIOmon WMI Browser and the hIOmon CLI support) that do not require Java support for controlling hIOmon operation and displaying the file and device I/O operation performance metrics collected by hIOmon.
 The flexible architecture of hIOmon was designed to readily accommodate additional operating system platforms as well; support for additional operating system platforms is under review by hyperI/O.

 Back to Top